 People and boat-watching from one of the restaurants or bars here is the perfect way to spend a pleasant afternoon.

 Ponta da Piedade

 Ponte da Piedade is one of the most visually stunning natural features in the whole Algarve region.

 These colourful sandstone cliffs form the southern headland of Lagos.
 Stone arches, grottos and sea caves have been chiselled out by the powerful Atlantic Ocean.

 They can be viewed from the cliff top, but a much more popular way of exploring is by boat, to view this wonderful sight close up.
 Kayak tours of the caves are also available.

 Beaches and Water Sports

 Most people visit the Algarve for the beaches, and at Lagos you won’t find any better.
 Quiet sandy coves are sandwiched between dramatic sandstone cliffs.

 Water sport enthusiasts are catered for at the four-kilometre Meia Praia, the largest beach in the Lagos region and divided into two by the Ribiera de Odiáxere estuary.

 The second largest beach in Lagos is Praia Porto de Mos.
 Like Meia Praia, this beach also offers decent surfing waves, golden sands and excellent tourist facilities.

 The crystal-clear waters of Lagos make this an ideal destination for snorkellers and divers.
 There are numerous diving schools catering for beginners through to the most experienced aficionados.

 Lagos is awash with restaurants, cafés and bars serving snacks, so you’ll never be far from an eatery.

-With over 200 kilometres of coastline, it’s not surprising that fresh fish is a staple part of the Portuguese diet.
+With over 200 kilometres of Algarve coastline, it’s not surprising that fresh fish is a staple part of the local diet.

-Try grilled fish or chicken piri-piri (a Portuguese speciality) in one of the many traditional Portuguese restaurants and you won’t be disappointed.
+Try grilled fish or chicken piri-piri (a Portuguese speciality) in one of the many traditional restaurants and you won’t be disappointed.

 If that doesn’t appeal, you’ll find something for everyone’s tastes here, including Italian, Chinese, Indian, Thai and “Mediterranean”.

 As well as many options in the Old Town, there is a good selection of bars and restaurants at the marina, as well as many excellent beach restaurants.
 Your biggest problem will be deciding where to eat!